★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Supply

-Hyperscale data center + networking footprint and sustained infrastructure spend create a high bar for new entrants and support cost/performance advantages.
+Hyperscale data center + networking footprint, chip/server operations, and sustained technology infrastructure spending create a high bar for new entrants and support cost/performance advantages.

 Erosion risks